Renga1610/Renga1610/README.md

 I have used MusixMatch API to get lyrics and generated lyric using Stable Diffusion.

 Timestamp data and audio data is not available.
 So, i have given equal timespace for each sentence in a lyric

+Check out the lyric_video.gif file for the output